Iinaus/react-job-listing/README.md

-# React Job Listings Project
+# React Job Listing Project

 ## Table of contents
 - [About](#about)